-Last reviewed July 2019
+Last reviewed July 2021

 |Access to your references||References available on computers that have access to your library and the EndNote desktop program installed.
-EndNote Online provides web access to your references, but can only be synched with one library at a time.||Available wherever you have web access and on computers with Mendeley Desktop installed, which can be synched with Mendeley web account.||Web-based, so you can access your references as long as you have internet.|
+EndNote Online provides web access to your references, but can only be synched with one library at a time.||Web-based, so you can access your references as long as you have internet.||Available wherever you have web access and on computers with the desktop application installed, which can be synched Zotero web library.|

-|Cost||Free for Pitt faculty, students. $50 for staff.||Free up to 2GB storage.
-Pay for additional storage.||Free for Pitt/UPMC|
+|Cost||Free for Pitt faculty, students. $50 for staff.||Free for Pitt/UPMC||Free up to 300MB storage|

 Search databases directly from the reference manager?